theapi/denbit/README.md

 ##Installation
 - Mac users need to install the driver from [www.silabs.com][1] ([direct link][2]).

-- Download and install the [Aduino IDE](https://www.arduino.cc/en/Main/Software) plus any drivers it asks to.
+- Download and install the [Aduino IDE](https://www.arduino.cc/en/Main/Software) plus any drivers it asks too.
  You can use the free version with the `JUST DOWNLOAD` link.
 No need to donate money.

 - Open the Arduino application.